Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 The third condition to be met is that you provide the Bristlenose with plenty of hiding spaces, enough to keep it safe during the daytime.

-Consider adding a small piece of driftwood with the pleco, as it will graze on it because it helps with its digestion.
+Consider adding a small piece of driftwood for the pleco, as it will graze on it because it helps with its digestion.

 Driftwood will lower the pH of the water by a tiny bit, so bear that in mind if your cichlids demand a slightly more alkaline tank environment.